Olat-nji/OpsMonitorTool/README.md

      ```
 2. **Setup Monitoring**

    Optionally you can setup the script to run in the background and edit the options at the top of the setup-monitor script to customize  monitoring options.
 The `setup-monitor.sh` script sets up the monitoring service using systemd.
-Here activities are only logged when they change, so succsessive duplicate activities are not logged.
+Here activities are only logged when they change, so successive duplicate activities are not logged.

    **Steps:**
    - Make the script executable: